mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    /write -il<line> file.txt <text>

-For example, the following line will write “Hello There!” at line 2.
+For example, the following line will write "Hello There!" at line 2.

 .. code:: text